 - Do pregnancy-safe exercises and facial yoga to keep the skin healthy.
 Keep your body clean and sweat-free.

 Use only pregnancy-safe skin care ingredients to avoid any side effects.

 Skin Care Ingredients That Are Safe During Pregnancy

-- Salicylic Acid: According to the American College of Obstetricians and Gynecologists, topical salicylic acid is safe during pregnancy.
-It is unlikely to pose any risk to a developing baby, such as malformations, preterm birth, or low birth weight.
-However, consult your doctor before using an product containing salicylic acid.
+- Salicylic Acid: According to the American College of Obstetricians and Gynecologists, topical salicylic acid is safe during pregnancy(9).
+It is unlikely to pose any risk to a developing baby, such as malformations, preterm birth, or low birth weight (5).
+However, consult your doctor before using any product containing salicylic acid.

 - Benzoyl Peroxide: Your skin absorbs only 5% of benzoyl peroxide when applied topically.
-This antibacterial skin care ingredient is considered safe during pregnancy.
+This antibacterial skin care ingredient is considered safe during pregnancy (5).